CityWebConsultants/Iris/readme.md

   'name': 'An Example Group',
 }
 ```

+The generation of IDs is the responsibility of the database handler module.
 ### Message
 Each message consists of an essential core set of values - author, group reference and timestamp (TODO: decide on whether to use the MongoDB ID for timestamping) followed by a content array that is filled depending on which modules are in use.